flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-11/index.md

     _key: card-2-81c937ec-a6e0-4c98-bb1a-25dd34a0fc6e
   - order: 2
     body: >-
-      > ‘There’s no one silver bullet when it comes to the epidemic of opioids, but one thing is for certain, I and we will keep fighting.”
+      > "There’s no one silver bullet when it comes to the epidemic of opioids, but one thing is for certain, I and we will keep fighting.”

       Sen. Shelley Moore Capito (R-WV) on the sweeping bipartisan effort to pass opioid legislation to fund programs to treat addiction, monitor